ARMmbed/uvisor/README.md

 ## Overview

-The uVisor is a self-contained software hypervisor that creates independet secure domains on ARM Cortex-M3 and M4 micro-controllers (M0+ will follow).
+The uVisor is a self-contained software hypervisor that creates independent secure domains on ARM Cortex-M3 and M4 micro-controllers (M0+ will follow).
 Its target is to increase resilience against malware and to protect secrets from leaking even among different modules of the same application.